meghanakillada/WEB102-project4/README.md

 Submitted by: **Maggie Killada**

-This web app: **Search images taken by the Curiosity Rover on Mars.**
+This web app: **Displays images taken by the Curiosity Rover on Mars.**

 Time spent: **5** hours spent in total